brianm998/starry_timelapse_airplane_remover/README.md

 To operate directly on video files, the ntar.pl script is included to use ffmpeg to de-code the given video and then re-encode the ntar results into a video.

 The purpose of ntar is to remove airplane and satellite streaks from overnight timelapse videos.
 These can be distrating to viewers, who often assume them to be 'shooting stars', because the move so fast in a timelapse.
-For years I've accepted airplanes in the night sky in my timelapses, and even like them when they can be seen landing.
-But when out in really dark skies in the middle of nowhere, IMO the airplanes stick out too much, and the video would benefit from their removal.
+For years I've accepted airplanes in the night sky in my timelapses.
+When using shorter shutter speeds, I like them when they can be seen landing.
+But when out in really dark skies in the middle of nowhere, I don't like them to show up, and I think such videos often benefit from removing airplanes.

-Be aware that meteor trails will be removed as well, these can be re-added later with the gui front end.
+Be aware that meteor trails will be removed as well, these can be re-added later with the gui front end, but flash on a single frame usually.
+I've considered adding a meteor enhancing feature to spread out selected meteors over a few frames, but have yet to do so.

+## Software

 NTar contains three applications:
  - the ntar command line application
- - a new gui front end
+ - a gui front end
  - a machine learning decision tree generator

 These three applications are all based upon the same core logic and data models.

+The code is all written in swift.

 ### Algorithm